 What We've Been Doing All These Years

-The opening words, said at the start of our first festival in New York City, were by Dr. Cynthia Rosenzweig, Senior Research Scientist and head of the Climate Impacts Group at the NASA Goddard Institute for Space Studies.
+The opening words were by Dr. Cynthia Rosenzweig, Senior Research Scientist and head of the Climate Impacts Group at the NASA Goddard Institute for Space Studies.
 Recounting her research, she presented evidence that the environmental changes taking place on the planet were not ordinary and not part of a normal cycle.

 The 2006 festival, certainly the largest and most powerful of the Ear to the Earth festivals, included concerts with music by (in order of appearance) Iannis Xenakis, David Monacchi, Philip Dadson, Maggi Payne, Luc Ferrari, Joel Chadabe, Steven Feld, Jean-Claude Risset, Cecile Le Prado, Barry Truax, Hildegard Westerkamp, Pierre Marietan, Steven M. Miller, John Cage, Thomas Gerwin, Robert Rowe, David Dunn, Ayaka Nishina, Aleksei R. Stevens, Rama Gottfried, Anna Clyne, and PLOrk (Princeton Laptop Orchestra).
 There were installations by Bernie Kraus, Bruce Odland & Sam Auinger, Annea Lockwood, Laurie Spiegel, David Monacchi, and Andrea Polli & Joe Gilmore; and Suspended Sounds, a special installation thanks to Joan La Barbara, Alvin Curran, Aleksei Stevens, and Rama Gottfried.
 There were panels involving several of the artists.
 One of them, Shankar Barua, participated from New Delhi.
 Altogether, it was an international festival with participants from France, Italy, New Zealand, US, UK, Canada, Germany, Australia, Austria, India, and Japan.